meilisearch/specifications/text/0028-indexing-csv.md

       "label": "t-shirt",
       "price": 4.99,
       "colors": "red",
-      "description": "Hey, you will rock at summer time.", "contains_a_dog_picture": false
+      "description": "Thus, you will rock at summer time.", "contains_a_dog_picture": false
     }
   ],